tobinus/TDT4242-Group2/README.md

 (Something about which folders are relevant for code review)

 ## Development setup
 Do the following steps to set up and run the app for development.
+Functionality is dependent on having the backend up and running.
 ### Backend
 Make sure you have sails installed.
 Guide and introduction to sails can be found at https://sailsjs.com/get-started